 - Price errors

 - Discounts applied at checkout

-Walmart’s prices are tough to beat, so it isn’t always possible to price match.
-However, if you never ask, you’ll never save, so don’t be afraid to look for opportunities to maximize your savings.
+Walmart’s prices are tough to beat, so it isn’t always possible to price-match.
+But if you never ask, you’ll never save, so look for opportunities to maximize your savings.

-If you don’t mind purchasing refurbished merchandise, Walmart’s refurbished electronics program is another effective way to save money on a variety of electronic devices.
+If you don’t mind purchasing refurbished merchandise, Walmart’s refurbished electronics program is another effective way to save money on electronic devices.

 Thankfully, Walmart’s refurbished electronics program is reputable.
-The company inspects, cleans, and repairs the devices to function like new.
-It also repairs dents, screen scratches or cracks, and significant cosmetic imperfections.
+Products eligible for resale must meet Walmart’s grading requirements.
+That means inspecting, cleaning, and repairing refurbished electronics to work like new.
+Walmart electronics must also be free from dents, screen scratches or cracks, and significant cosmetic imperfections.

 The categories in Walmart’s refurbished electronics program include:

 - Laptops and tablets